-Pechey Homestead at Listening Ridge, Pechey is a working farm located between Hampton and Crows Nest (40 km north of Toowoomba) and about two kilometres off the New England Highway, near the historic town of Pechey.
-The farm is 280 acres and includes a forestry stand of hardwoods and a stand of hoop pine, each stand is about 30 acres.
-Of importance is a reserve of 11 acres of Dry Vine Scrub which is under environmental management with support from a SEQ Water Grant.
-A herd of Black Angus cattle graze the fertile pastures.
+Pechey Homestead is located at Listening Ridge, Pechey.
+It is a working farm located between Hampton and Crows Nest (40 km north of Toowoomba) and about two kilometres off the New England Highway, near the historic town of Pechey.
+The farm is 280 acres and includes forestry stands of hardwoods and hoop pine, each stand is about 30 acres.
+Of importance is a reserve of 11 acres of Semi Evergreen Vine Thicket which is under environmental management with support from a SEQ Water Grant.
+A herd of placid Black Angus cattle graze the fertile pastures.

-Built in 1921 for the Pechey family, the residence used local timber - iron bark, Australian cedar, silky oak and hoop, sourced from the Albert Mill at Pechey.
-With extensive (around 2 acres) and well-kept gardens, the residence sits high on "Listening Ridge" with panoramic views across the valley to Crows Nest and down into the Brisbane Valley.
-Adjacent to the residence is a large tract of remnant sub-tropical vine scrub, which offers environment walks and great bird watching.
+The second residence of the Pechey family the Homestead was built in 1921.
+The residence used local timber - iron bark, Australian cedar, silky oak and hoop, sourced from the Albert Mill at Pechey.
+With extensive (around 2 acres) of well-kept gardens, the residence sits high on "Listening Ridge" with panoramic views across the valley to Crows Nest and down into the Brisbane Valley.
+Adjacent to the residence is a large tract of regrowth semi evergreen vine thicket, which offers environment walks and great bird watching.

-Owners John O'Brien and Elizabeth Pechey have recently refitted the two accomodation cottages and welcome guests to share their high county farm.
+Owners John O'Brien and Elizabeth Pechey have upgraded the two accomodation cottages and gladly welcome guests to share their high county farm.

 Pechey homestead - Great accommodation, Birdwatching, farm and native animals, working farm, perfect retreat